4 DAYS FROM $1,099

 This morning finds us back once again in the City of Light.
 A panoramic city tour takes you to such “must-see” sights as the Eiffel Tower and the Arc de Triomphe, with entrance to Notre-Dame Cathedral.
 After lunch on board, enjoy the afternoon at leisure or take off on our optional tour to explore Le Marais, where centuries of religious and art history await in Paris' oldest district.

-Explore centuries of history and spirituality on a walking tour of fashionable Le Marais and the storied Jewish Quarter.
+Explore centuries of history and spirituality on a walking tour of fashionable Le Marais.
 From the somber WWII deportation memorial to the bustle of the Pletzl neighborhood — lined with cafés and restaurants — you’ll discover the Quarter’s cobbled Rue de Rosiers, from its myriad libraries, bookshops, falafel stands, cheesecake-filled boulangeries, to Florence Kahn, Paris’ most famous Yiddish delicatessen.
 Then, in Le Marais, home of the most intact medieval and pre-Revolutionary buildings in Paris, as well as galleries galore and trendy cafés, you’ll see why this neighborhood is a hotbed for the who’s-who of the city’s creative and cultural circle.
-You’ll also learn more about Notre Dame Cathedral (a UNESCO World Heritage Site) and the Sainte-Anne Portal, which offers perspective on medieval Judaism, all while savoring delectable pastries.
+You’ll also learn more about Notre Dame Cathedral (a UNESCO World Heritage Site) and the Sainte-Anne Portal, all while savoring delectable pastries.
 This is Paris, after all!

 Explore Paris as you like it, optional Louvre and Château de Malmaison tours